Rohit1999-dev/code-testing/README.md

 # live Project
- Here we are doing to try live project with contribution with each other.
+ Here we are doing to try live project with collaboration with each other.